AryanPawr/cloud-sentinel-monitor/README.md

 #  Cloud Sentinel: High-Availability Reliability Monitor

 **Cloud Sentinel** is a full-stack SRE (Site Reliability Engineering) platform designed to monitor distributed microservices, track real-time telemetry, and manage the incident response lifecycle.
-Built with a focus on **Security-by-Design** and **System Resilience**.
+It is built with a focus on **Security-by-Design** and **System Resilience**.

 ##  Key Features